perladvent/perldotcom/content/article/the-trouble-with-reference-counting.md

 Only objects that have a [DESTROY](https://perldoc.perl.org/perlobj#Destructors) method need timely reclamation, yet Perl  treats _every_ variable like it needs it, incrementing and decrementing reference counts live.
 Whenever Perl exits a block it must check for and clean up any unreferenced variables.

 Reference counting usually spreads the cost of GC over runtime, however deterministic and timely reclamation means that the potential cost of any given scope exit is unbounded.
-Imagine Perl returning from a subroutine which reclaims the final reference to a _huge_ graph of data, triggering an avalanche of reclamation's.
+Imagine Perl returning from a subroutine which reclaims the final reference to a _huge_ graph of data, triggering an avalanche of reclamations.
 Perl _has_ to clean it all up immediately; a tracing GC could choose not to.

 Reference counts increase memory use a little as every variable has a `refcnt` integer associated with it.
 Compared to tracing schemes, reference counting actually saves memory by not requiring a larger heap to avoid thrashing<sup>3</sup>.
 However circular references can increase memory use a lot via memory leaks (if detected the developer can [weaken](https://metacpan.org/pod/Scalar::Util#weaken) the reference to fix this).